HuinaLi/XoodooSat/README.md

 Finally, the result is output in result folder.

 ## Results
-Synchronously running weight=25 and weight<=25(actually in here,  the real weight is 50), we took about one month to find 122 trails, with 2 new trails found compared to  [Joan Daemen et al.](https://tosc.iacr.org/index.php/ToSC/article/view/7359)
+Our experiment is equipped with Intel(R) Xeon(R) CPU E5-4650 v3 @ 2.10GHz, 12 cores for searching differential trails, Intel(R) Xeon(R) CPU E7-4830 v3 @ 2.10GHz,12 cores for searching linear trails.

+For weight <= 50(17.4G)

+we took about two months to find 122 differential trails.
+However, if we synchronously running -w 25 and -w<=25(actually in here,  the real weight is 50), we only need one months due to the order of solutions is different under different parameter setting.
+For linear cryptanalysis we took about 50 days 21 hours 51 minutes to obtain 123 linear trails.

+For weight <= 48(14.3G)

+DC(67): 1 day 9 hours 51 minutes

+LC(67): 7 days 9 hours 17 minutes

+For weight <=46(4.7G)

+DC(34): 2 hours 52 minutes

+LC(36): 1 days 8 hours 10 minutes

 ```
 ./xoodoo -r 3 -w 25 -t 16 -m 0
 ./xoodoo -r 3 -w 25 -t 16 -m 2